Academic Policy and Regulations for Undergraduate Programs

-A Mary Baldwin student who has been accepted into a school of medicine, dentistry, or veterinary medicine after her junior year may apply to the dean of the college to receive a Mary Baldwin degree following the first year of professional school, thereby waiving her senior year at Mary Baldwin.
+A Mary Baldwin student who has been accepted into a school of medicine, dentistry, or veterinary medicine after the junior year may apply to the dean of the college to receive a Mary Baldwin degree following the first year of professional school, thereby waiving the senior year at Mary Baldwin.
 To get the pre-professional bachelor’s degree, the student must have completed 99 semester hours (36 at MBU), completed the general education and major requirements for the major, and fulfilled the sophomore and junior residency requirements.
-In addition, she must submit a transcript after one year at the professional school showing at least 33 semester hours of credit with no grade below a “C.”
+In addition, the student must submit a transcript after one year at the professional school showing at least 33 semester hours of credit with no grade below a “C.”

-For more detailed information and recommended courses, visit the Pre-Medical and Allied Health Fields page at go.marybaldwin.edu/academics/allied-health and/or the Murphy Deming College of Health Sciences page at go.marybaldwin.edu/health_sciences.
+For more detailed information and recommended courses, visit the Pre-Medical Sciences page at go.marybaldwin.edu/academics/pre-med and/or the Murphy Deming College of Health Sciences page at go.marybaldwin.edu/health_sciences.

 During May Term, students have the opportunity to participate in short-term trips organized and led by full-time Mary Baldwin faculty with expertise in the subject and location.
 A May Term trip lasts for about three weeks and gives students the opportunity to study or perform community service in locations such as France, Mexico, Italy, Costa Rica, South Africa, Peru, and Japan.